hallamaria1997/02476_mlops/reports/README.md

 > *For our project we developed several images: one for training, inference and deployment.
 For example to run the*
 > *training docker image: `docker run trainer:latest lr=1e-3 batch_size=64`.
 Link to docker file: <weblink>*
 >
 > Answer: We used Docker for a few different tasks in this project.
 We created a training image that is used to run a container that we can then use to train the model.
 We also created a deployment image that was used to as a part of the FastAPI used in the Cloud Run setup.
 Additionally, we created a prediction image that could be used to make a prediction container for the model but decided to only include the deployment image since both images were being used to make the same predictions.
 Running our docker images is very straight forward as they take in very few additional arguments.
-To run the training image with the default hydra config file you would only need to run the following commands:
+To run the training image with the hydra config file `exp4.yaml` you would only need to run the following commands:
 >
 > `$ docker pull gcr.io/dtumlops-tweet-sentiment/github.com/hallamaria1997/02476_mlops/trainer:latest`
 >
-> `$ docker run --name <container_name> gcr.io/dtumlops-tweet-sentiment/github.com/hallamaria1997/02476_mlops/trainer:latest`
+> `$ docker run --name <container_name> gcr.io/dtumlops-tweet-sentiment/github.com/hallamaria1997/02476_mlops/trainer:latest experiment=exp4`

 --- question 15 fill here ---